 In fact, many overdoses involving Methadone are caused by people seeking the high they have come to expect with other opiates and after not achieving that high, they will take more and more, then mix Methadone with other drugs.
 Mixing methadone with other medications can be incredibly dangerous and may lead to respiratory depression.

-According to the CDC, their most recent statistics prove that overdosing solely on Methadone is actually incredibly rare.
-In fact, in the year 2021, only 1.1% of Methadone related overdoses were caused by Methadone alone.
+According to the CDC, the recent statistics prove that overdosing solely on Methadone is actually incredibly rare.
+In fact, in the year 2021, only 1.1% of Methadone related overdoses were caused by Methadone alone and in 2022 we saw that percentage decrease.

 *THIS NUMBER INCLUDES OVERDOSE DEATH AND OVERDOSE SURVIVORS*